Thinking of opening a bank account? Get some handy tips here on choosing what's best for you.

 - If you have a big wodge of cash or if you want to save up for something, a savings account will pay way more interest than a current account.

 - Most banks offer savings accounts, but you could also consider National Savings & Investments (NS&I) or, if you're over 16, a cash ISA.
-There's more info on these options at directgov, linked below.
+Again it's a good idea to shop around and see which account offers you the best options.